ubie-oss/terraform-provider-lightdash/docs/resources/organization_role_member.md

 page_title: "lightdash_organization_role_member Resource - terraform-provider-lightdash"
 subcategory: ""
 description: |-
-  Lightash project member
+  Lightash the role of a member at organization level
 ---

 # lightdash_organization_role_member (Resource)

-Lightash project member
+Lightash the role of a member at organization level

 ## Example Usage